CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Related Work

 \section{Related Work}

-\paragraph{Neural Query Answering} Unlike symbolic query answering methods, such as SPARQL, which can only retrieve incomplete sets of answers directly reachable within the existing graph, neural methods attempt to infer missing information using neural networks, thereby recovering additional \textit{hard answers} that symbolic methods cannot attain.
-Following the categorization suggested in~\cite{Ren2023Neural}, \emph{Neural Query Answering} methods execute all parts of a query in the latent space.
-Some neural approaches, such as GQE~\cite{Hamilton2018Querying}, embed queries, entities, and relations as vectors and model logical operations as geometric transformations.
+\paragraph{Neural Query Answering.} Unlike symbolic query answering methods, such as SPARQL, which can only retrieve incomplete sets of answers directly reachable within the observed graph, neural methods attempt to infer missing information using neural networks, thereby recovering additional \textit{hard answers} that symbolic methods cannot attain.
+Following the categorization suggested by Ren et al.~\cite{Ren2024Neural}, \emph{Neural Query Answering} methods execute all parts of a query in the latent space.
+Some neural approaches, such as GQE~\cite{Hamilton2018Embedding}, embed queries, entities, and relations as vectors and model logical operations as geometric transformations.
 However, other works, such as MPQE~\cite{Daza2020Message}, do not employ any explicit execution of logical operations and instead process the entire query graph simultaneously.

-\paragraph{Neurosymbolic Query Answering} As the name suggests, these methods lie between neural and symbolic methodologies.
-They execute query atoms (projections) using a neural approach, but simulate logical operations when combining neural results to enable greater interpretability.
-There are different ways to mimic logical operations; for example, Query2Box~\cite{Ren2020Query2box} leverages geometric operations, whereas CQD~\cite{Arakelyan2021CQD} and its variants~\cite{Demir2023LitCQD,Arakelyan2023Adapting,Ott2025Training,Wang2023Logical} employ fuzzy logic.
+\paragraph{Neurosymbolic Query Answering.} These methods lie between neural and symbolic methodologies, executing query atoms (projections) neurally while simulating logical operations when combining results, enabling greater interpretability.
+Such operations can be mimicked in different ways; for example, Query2Box~\cite{Ren2020Query2box} leverages geometric operations, whereas CQD~\cite{Arakelyan2021CQD} and its variants~\cite{Demir2023LitCQD,Arakelyan2023Adapting,Ott2025Training,Wang2023Logical} employ fuzzy logic.
 In this work, we focus on neurosymbolic approaches and specifically adopt the design principles underlying CQD.